Panagia tou Araka – Stavros tou Agiasmati – Medieval Bridge – Lagoudera

 Difficulty: A moderate walk on ridge paths and earth tracks but involving a number of climbs and descents.
 Plenty of shade throughout.

-Option 1: There is a clear linear walk between the churches of Panagia tou Araka and Stavros tis Agismati.
-This is around 7.5km long and takes around 2.5 hours to complete.
-A return via the same route will therefore take around five hours without stops.
+Route 1 (the preferred route): There is a clear linear walk (part of the E4 European Long Distance Path) between the churches of Panagia tou Araka and Stavros tis Agismati.
+This is around 8km long and takes just over two hours to complete.
+A return via the same route will therefore take around 4 hours 10 minutes without stops.
 It’s such a gorgeous route that it doesn’t really matter about retracing your steps; the views bear a second look.

-Option 2: Or you can do as we did and make this a circular walk – this will mean that the last 7 km are walked on the E907.
+Route 2: Or you can do as we did some years ago and make this a circular walk – this will mean that the last 7 km are walked on the E907.
 We walked it on a Sunday afternoon in October and there was very little traffic.
 There is a verge alongside the road which you can walk along but it isn’t ideal.

 Note that the CTO maps show a trail (No 32) between the two churches.
 On the map this looks significantly different from the E4 route which also joins the two churches.
 If there were two separate routes it would make a perfect circular walk.
 Sadly, there aren’t.
 The two routes are identical.
 Another reminder that CTO maps need to be viewed with a degree of scepticism….